Can You Drive a Golf Cart on The Sidewalk?

 5. The Law Bites: Forget the buzzkill factor, operating a golf cart on sidewalks in California is generally illegal.
 Violating CVC 21200.1(a) can land you a hefty fine, putting a damper on your joyride and potentially leading to insurance headaches.

-6. Turning and handling – Navigating a golf cart around the curves, corners, and obstacles such as poles and benches on sidewalks can be difficult and may result in collisions or tipping over.
+6. Turning and handling – Navigating a golf cart around the curves, and obstacles such as poles and benches on sidewalks can be difficult and may result in collisions or tipping over.

 7. Crossing intersections –There is an increased risk of accidents when golf carts cross intersections from sidewalks because drivers on the road might not see them as easily.